-Investigators recently learned forensic evidence links the February 9, 2006, killing of a pregnant Sonia Mejia and the February 9, 2008, slaying of Damiana Castillo, police in two neighboring Salt Lake City suburbs announced last week.
+Investigators recently learned forensic evidence links the February 9, 2006, killing of a pregnant Sonia Mejia and the February 9, 2008, slaying of Damiana Castillo, police in the two neighboring Salt Lake City suburbs announced last week.

 No arrest has been made.
-Both women were Hispanic, and both were found slain in their apartments -- one in Taylorsville and the other a mile away in West Valley City.
+Both women were Hispanic, and both were found slain in their apartments -- one in Taylorsville, and the other a mile away in West Valley City.